MurrellGroup/Einops.jl/README.md

 ### `repeat`

-The `repeat` function will provide a concise way to repeat elements along existing or new axes.
-This is implemented as a method of `Base.repeat`, dispatching on `Einops.Pattern`.
+The method for `Base.repeat` also dispatches on `Einops.Pattern`, and repeats elements along existing or new axes.

 ```julia
 julia> image = randn(30, 40); # a grayscale image (of shape height x width)